 11. God demands first place.
 We should give God the first part of our financial increase.
 We should have a daily quiet time to give God the first part of our day.
 And we should regularly attend church on Sunday to give God the first part of our week.

-12. It reminds you that God of a new community of people through faith in Jesus Christ (Rom.
+12. It reminds you that God has made you a part of a new community of people through faith in Jesus Christ (Rom.
 12:5).

 13. It is a way of preserving the unity of the Spirit in the bond of peace (Eph.
 4:3).

 14. Public and corporate worship is one of the key places where you exercise your spiritual gifts.
 It is a strategic place to minister to other believers (1 Co.
 14:12-14).